aoswalt/elixir-in-20-minutes/reference.md

 gracefully handle the situation.
 In the event the issue persists, the failures will begin to bubble up the supervision tree until a good state is achieved or the entire application crashes.

-#### `:ok`/`:error`

-Many libraries provide pairs of functions that deal with more unpredictable operations.
-The `foo` form returns `:ok`/`:error` tuples, and the `foo!` form raises execptions.
-This separation allows the developer to choose how to deal with the exceptional circumstances.

 ### Umbrella Applications

 One of the primary uses of applications is to separate supervision responsibilities.
 When a supervision tree can